-3. Middle English.-(1940-41).
+3. Middle English.-(1942-43).
 Hours to be arranged.

 A. R. Jewitt.
 Prerequisite.-English 2.
 English Language and Literature from 1100 to 1500, with emphasis on the poetry of Chaucer.

 Texts: Chaucer (ed.
-Robinson).
-A Middle English Reader (Emerson).
+Robinson); Piers Plowman (B. Text; ed.
+Skeat); Selected readings from assigned Middle English texts.

-4. Nineteenth Century Literature.-(1940-41).
-Tu. and Th. at 4.30 p. m.
+4. Nineteenth Century Literature.-(1942-43).
+Tu. and Th. at 3.30 p. m.
 C. L. Bennet.
-Prerequisite.-English 2.

 An historical and analytical introduction to Romantic poetry and literary criticism.

-The Pre-Romantic Poets; Wordsworth; Coleridge; Shelley; Keats; Byron; Scott; Hazlitt; Lamb; deQuincey.
+The Pre-Romantic Poets; Wordsworth; Coleridge; Shelley;

+Keats; Byron; Scott; Hazlitt; Lamb; deQuincey.

-Texts and Text Book: Poetry and Prose of the Romantic Revival (Woods): or, English Romantic Poets (Stephens, Beck and Snow); or, Poetry and Criticism of the Romantic Movement (Campbell; Pyre and Weaver).
+Texts and Text Book: Poetry and Prose of the Romantic Movement (Woods); or, English Romantic Poets (Stephens, Beck and Snow); or, Poetry and Criticism of the Romantic Movement (Campbell, Pyre and Weaver).
 For Distinction: An essay on a subject assigned by the instructor.

-5. Nineteenth Century Literature.-(1941-42).
-Tu and Th. at 11 a. m.
+5. Nineteenth Century Literature.-(1943-44).
+Tu. and Th. at 11 a. m.
 C. L. Bennet.

-Carlyle; Tennyson; Browning; Arnold; Dickens; Thackeray; Ruskin; Newman.
+Carlyle; Tennyson; Browning; Arnold; Dickens; Thackeray: Ruskin; Newman.

 Text Books: Carlyle: Sartor Resartus (ed.
-MacMechan).
-Poetry of the Victorian Period (ed.
+MacMechan); Poetry of the Victorian Period (ed.
 Woods); or, Victorian and Later English Poets (Stephens,

 Reference Books: Saintsbury: History of Nineteenth Century Literature.
 Chesterton: Victorian Literature.
-Elton: Survey of English Literature, 1830-1880.
+Elton: Survey of English Literature, 1830-

+1880.
 For Distinction, as in English 4.

-Old English.-(1941-42).
+6. Old English.-(1943-44).
 Hours to be arranged.
 A. R. Jewitt.
 Prerequisite.-German 1, or the equivalent.

 Texts: Wyatt: An Anglo-Saxon Reader.
-Smith: Old English Grammar.
-Sight Translation from easy texts.
+Smith: An Old English Grammar and Reader.
+Sight translation from easy texts.

-7. Elizabethan Drama.-(1940-41).
-Tu. and Th. at 9 a.m.
+Elizabethan Drama.-(1942-43).
+Tu. and Th. at 9 a. m.
 Burns Martin.